Calm1403/School-Notes/README.md

-If you're going to make commits, it may be helpful to place references in the commit message from where the information is derived along with a brief description as to the change.
+If you're going to make commits, it may be helpful to place references in the commit message from where the information is derived along with a brief description of the change.

 Furthermore, if you find that a document contains information that is either misleading or wrong, please feel free to call me, and